Common Causes Of Clogged Drains & How To Fix Drain Clogs

 - Analyze water quality and usage: Easy at-home tests can give you good data on the plumbing system.
 The first is to watch the water bill for increases that don’t measure up to usage.
 If the gallon number spikes with no explanation, it can indicate an underground leak and sprinkler lines are often where the problem is found.

 It’s also easy to take some of your water for a test to one of several entities that can tell you exactly what it contains.
 Many people like the peace of mind once a year from knowing that the water quality has not changed — especially consumers who are looking to treat their water.

-- Sooner is better: The best time to investigate any problems is right when you suspect you might be having the problem, because procrastination does not pay when it comes to plumbing.
-If there’s slow drainage, low pressure, gurgling or some of the other signs present in a system, it’s much better to pay for a cleaning of the pipes than to pay for cleanup after toilet overflow or complete failure of the sewer main.
+- Sooner is better: The best time to investigate any problems is right when you suspect you might be having the problem because procrastination does not pay when it comes to plumbing.
+If there’s slow drainage, low pressure, gurgling, or some of the other signs present in a system, it’s much better to pay for cleaning of the pipes than to pay for cleanup after toilet overflow or complete failure of the sewer main.